linagora/tmail-backend/tmail-backend/apps/distributed-es6-backport/README.md

 docker run -d --network emaily --hostname HOSTNAME -p "25:25" -p 80:80 -p "110:110" -p "143:143" -p "465:465" -p "587:587" -p "993:993" -p "8000:8000" --name james -t linagora/tmail-backend-distributed-esv6
 ```

-If not, you need to bind them to the container for TMail to start:
+If not, you need to bind them to the container for Team-mail to start:

 ```
 docker run --network emaily --hostname HOSTNAME \